 Our team specialises in advising elderly clients and offers home visits to those who are unable to come to our offices.

 We offer reasonable fees for preparing your Will and will also store this for you and register it on the Certainty National Will Register.
-We also offer a free ‘Will review’ service to discuss your current Will and advise you on any additions you may wish to make.
+We also offer a free ‘Will review’ service to discuss your current Will and advise you on any additions or amendments you may wish to make.

 Additionally, we give advice on the Inheritance Tax liability of your estate and can discuss ways of reducing that liability and point you in the direction of additional expert financial advice.

 Grant of Probate / Letters of Administration

 If someone has died with an estate worth more than £5,000 it is usually the case that a Grant of Probate (if there is a Will) or Letters of Administration (if there is no Will) need to be obtained by the Executor (if there is a Will) or a beneficiary of the estate (called an Administrator if there is no Will) to collect in the estate and distribute it.

 We can assist you in gaining the required document from the Probate Registry to enable you to administer the estate, and in completing all the relevant Inheritance Tax Forms.
 We charge a fixed fee for this type of work.